Hello, my dear colleagues!

 Explore the next 4 pages!
 Don’t forget to click the +INFO button for fun facts about the energy resources!

 Every page has at least 2 mistakes!
-Try to fact-check the given information and share the mistakes you found in the live lesson.
-Click on the words you believe are incorrect.
+So first, try to fact-check the given information and share the mistakes you found in the live lesson.
+Then, click on the words you believe are incorrect.
 The source of this text is linked on the previous page.
 (Explore the screenshot below to see the task or explore the interactive lesson presentation at the bottom of the post.)

 The first exploration/writing task